 To consider new evidence or other relevant facts not brought out at the original hearing because such evidence and/or facts were not known at the time of the original hearing.

-15. Temporary Suspension
+15. Interim Suspension

 16. Disciplinary Records